benwiggy/ReView/README.md

 # Release Notes

+### 0.40
+* Horizontal and Vertical page layout.
+* Improved sidebar interface.
+* Fix to menu items' status when more than one window open.

 ### 0.23
 * Text search function added.
 * Fix to prevent documents being 'held open', causing trouble with Time Machine.